British National Films Company: Associated British

-In January 1947 Anglo American was bought by Associated British Picture Corporation for a reported $1 million.
-Variety reported the deal was to ensure British National pictures for Associated British's cinemas, writing "British National is good for nine films yearly and practically solves ABC's [Associated British Cinema's] quota problem.
+In January 1947, Anglo American was bought by Associated British Picture Corporation for a reported $1 million.
+Variety reported that the deal was to ensure British National pictures for Associated British's cinemas, writing "British National is good for nine films yearly and practically solves ABC's [Associated British Cinema's] quota problem.
 Circuit plays no pix of J. Arthur Rank, chief British film producer."

-In August 1947 Lou Jackson announced British National would start a new slate of films starting with Death of a Rat which became Counterblast.
+In August 1947, Lou Jackson announced British National would start a new slate of films, beginning with Death of a Rat, which became Counterblast.

-In October Jackson said "I quite agree that production quality is essential, but I still maintain that the time it has taken to get this quality is not justified in the final result...the only way we can develop new stars is to put them into enough pictures, and I think it is wrong to spend £200,000 or more on a completely unknown artiste.
+In October, Jackson said, "I quite agree that production quality is essential, but I still maintain that the time it has taken to get this quality is not justified in the final result...the only way we can develop new stars is to put them into enough pictures, and I think it is wrong to spend £200,000 or more on a completely unknown artiste.
 A large number of technicians will not agree with me."

 Ending

-British National soon wound up and shut down in April 1948 after finishing No Room at the Inn.
+British National soon wound up and shut down in April 1948, after finishing No Room at the Inn.
 Vernon Sewell recalled the ending of the studio was sudden.
 "They gave everybody a fortnight's notice...
 It was sold to the BBC."
-He claimes Yule "got fed-up with it!
+He claimed Yule "got fed-up with it!
 Annoyed with Lou Jackson, annoyed with me, for not telling her the stories...
 She died shortly afterwards and so did her daughter, her daughter died quite young."

-In 1947 United Artists reported "Lady Yule, who financed this proposition [British National], is not particularly interested in putting up further money for Mr. Jackson to make pictures as ther have not been turning out particularly well as Jackson doesn't make a good picture."
+In 1947, United Artists reported, "Lady Yule, who financed this proposition [British National], is not particularly interested in putting up further money for Mr. Jackson to make pictures as ther have not been turning out particularly well as Jackson doesn't make a good picture."

 Variety reported in April 1948 that Lady Yule "has lost close to $1,000,000, is in disagreement with the producer [Lou Jackson], and refuses to finance further films.
 Jackson cannot find other finance, and closure is temporary until an-other tenant goes in."